ggreen/postgres-showcase/Enterprise-pg-k8s/README.md

 ### Load Schema

-You can leverage the psql-schema.sql file to load sample schema to your database
+You can leverage the psql-schema.sql file to load sample schema to your database.
+Note that we are leveraging psql client tool here.

 ```
 PGPASSWORD=$PG_PASSWORD psql -h localhost -p 5444 -U "$PG_USERNAME" -d postgres-db -f psql-schema.sql